 Wind up to the start of your presentation

 This is something of a clever variation of the first idea and it works like this.
 Start your background music with just enough to have the right effect but nothing too overt, but as the start of your presentation gets closer, shift the style (or even the volume) of the music so that it “builds up”.

 It’s a technique beloved of theatre directors, and with good reason – because it works.
 You can carefully build anticipation of what you’re going to say with clever use of the music.

 I don’t use work on music, ‘cos I’m not that pretentious but I do have pieces of music I like to hear played.
 Obviously your mileage will vary but hearing “I am the Doctor” always puts my head in a good place, ready to present.
 It’s a great piece of music for me for a lot of personal reasons and I’m lucky that it works technically, too, as it’s the right tempo for when I want to use it, and sufficiently obscure for it not to distract people (see below).

 I tend to include it in some pre-presentation play-lists, close to when the presentation is due to start.

 Filler during your presentation

-I’m not a fan of this kind of thing, because it smacks of lazy presenting but there are times when it’s entirely appropriate to ask your audience to think or converse amongst themselves.
+I’m not a huge fan of this kind of thing, because it smacks of lazy presenting, but there are times when it’s entirely appropriate to ask your audience to think or converse amongst themselves.
 A slide with background music is a god-send for moments like this.